 The May 14, 1961, Mother's Day celebration in Bynum, Alabama, planned by the adult children of Lorean Stephens, is overshadowed by the attack of white supremacists on a Greyhound bus bound for Anniston, carrying not only Freedom Riders, but also Lorean's youngest daughter.
-The convictions of the Stephens' family are put to the test when plans unravel, secrets are revealed and the stranded bus is firebombed on the side of the road.
+The convictions of the Stephens' family are put to the test when secrets are exposed and the stranded bus is firebombed on the side of the road.
 No one is prepared for the impact of the hate and injustice growing in Calhoun County.
 Lorean Stephens will always remember this Mother’s Day.

 Tattoos and Tater (5F/1M)

 Opal Jones, a “gonna-have-it-my-way” Texas woman, ruthlessly pursues an “old maid” clerk in her grocery store to marry her only son, Duane.
 When Opal realizes that Charley, the “old maid” clerk, has no interest in marrying Duane or any other man, she inflicts her wrath on Charley and her family by financing the theft of Charley’s dog and threatening closure of the tattoo parlor.
 Duane rescues Tater and escapes the clutches of his mother.
 Opal, determined to prevail at all costs, is stopped by a force far greater than herself.